abdul-rasheed-safwan/kartNshop-web/README.md

-# E-Commerce Website
+# kartNshop

 ## Project Overview

-The E-commerce website is a simple web application designed for online shopping.
+The kartNshop is a simple web application designed for online shopping.
 It allows users to browse a list of products, add them to their shopping cart, and proceed to checkout.

 ## Features